praiseprince/SpotiFetch/README.md

 2. The app makes Spotify API calls based on the link and retrieves JSON data.
 3. JSON data is cleaned and processed to construct a search string.
 4. The search string is used to find content on YouTube.
-5. 'yt-dlp' library downloads content from YouTube.
+5. ['yt-dlp'](https://pypi.org/project/yt-dlp/) library downloads content from YouTube.
-6. ffmpeg converts the content to MP3 format.
+6. [ffmpeg](https://ffmpeg.org/documentation.html) converts the content to MP3 format.
-7. Metadata (album art, album name, artists, release date) is added to the MP3 file.
+7. Metadata (album art, album name, artists, release date) is added to the MP3 file using the [mutagen](https://pypi.org/project/mutagen/) library.
 8. If the input is a track, the user receives a single MP3 file.
 If it's an album or playlist, a zip file is provided.

 ## Technologies Used